How To File Your Poshmark Taxes: A Simple Guide for Sellers

 Here’s the main difference: Regular employees have 7.65% of their paychecks deducted for FICA taxes, and their employer matches the same amount.
 Self-employed people, however, are responsible for both halves — so they pay 15.3% in total.
 (If Poshmark is your side hustle, though, you'll pay the lower, 7.65% rate on your day job income.)

 Yes, that sounds steep.
 But there are steps you can take to lower your taxable income.
-Keeper can help you find write-offs among your purchases, maximize your tax savings, and lets you file right in the app.
+Keeper can help you find write-offs among your purchases, maximize your tax savings, and file right in the app.

 {upsell_block}